isotoma/isotoma.recipe.postdeploy/README.rst

 Optional Parameters
 -------------------

+searchpath
+    A set of directories or URLs to search for assets needed to full configure this site.

 executable
     A python executable to use.
 Defaults to the same one used to invoke buildout.
 This is to support Python 2.4 buildouts as Yaybu requires 2.6 or